poornachandra24/Customer_Churn_Prediction/README.md

 # Churn_Analysis
-On data provided
+End to end process of EDA, ML Model building and deployment using flask
-by sunbasetechnologies
+on churn data provided by by sunbasetechnologies